Sandra Kurtzig: ERP

-Manman
+ASK Computer Systems

 Kurtzig reinvested all profits into growing the company.
 Her company required access to minicomputers and she persuaded employees at a nearby Hewlett-Packard plant to allow her company to use one of the company's HP 3000 minicomputers outside of normal working hours.
 By 1978, ASK released a package of programs called Manman, one of the first enterprise resource planning (ERP) software suites.
 She later concluded a deal for Hewlett Packard to sell Manman for use on HP-3000 minicomputers, at a time when most ERP software was only available to run on more expensive mainframe computers.
 The company went public on NASDAQ in 1981, and in 1983, Kurtzig's personal stake in the ASK Group was worth $67 million.
 She resigned from her role of CEO of the ASK Group in 1985. but returned in 1989 to refocus and once again grow the company.
 ASK bought Ingres Corporation in November 1990.
 At its peak, the company's annual sales were just under $1 billion U.S. dollars.